Is a Correction Looming Ahead for CoStar Group Inc. (CSGP)

-CoStar Group Inc. (NASDAQ:CSGP) went up by 0.40% from its latest closing price compared to the recent 1-year high of $101.05.
-The company’s stock price has collected 1.70% of gains in the last five trading sessions.
+CoStar Group Inc. (NASDAQ:CSGP) went down by -3.40% from its latest closing price compared to the recent 1-year high of $101.05.
+The company’s stock price has collected -6.39% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/28/21 that Omicron Threatens to Upend Gyms’ Fragile Recovery

 Is It Worth Investing in CoStar Group Inc. (NASDAQ :CSGP) Right Now?